dtcenter/METplus/docs/Contributors_Guide/github_workflow.rst

     git checkout develop

-* Verify that the user is now working from the develop branch:
+* Verify that the develop branch is now active:

   .. code-block:: ini